koma5/succotash/notes.md

 * infobox not visible if empty!! will be empty
 * n3 instead of turtle?? is ... of
 * rename base to 5th.ch/succotash
+* while drag no unfocus and focus
+* node.faint transition not only fade out also fade in

 # bugs: